ErvinLinUB/Event-Registration-System/README.md

  How to run the system:

+1. Download and install Node.js at https://nodejs.org/.

+2. Verify it is installed by running `node -v` and `npm -v` in the terminal.

+3. Install the correct packages by running `npm install express cors pg` and `npm install typescript --save-dev` in the terminal.

-1. A proper database must be created.
+4. A proper database must be created using PostgreSQL.
 You can use the SQL snippet below:

 ``` sql
 CREATE TABLE students (